restufff/mocha-chai-automation-api-testing/README.md

 # Step to run this Repo

 ### Clone Repo
-Clone this repo, click button green code and choose git
+Clone this repo, click button green code and choose https

 ### Setup Node, NPM, Yarn
 For windows and mac user you can [download node](https://nodejs.org/en/) and install.